Mr. Forbush and the Penguins

 Mr. Forbush and the Penguins (also known as Cry of the Penguins) is a 1971 British comedy drama film, directed by Arne Sucksdorff, Alfred Viola and Roy Boulting.
 It stars John Hurt, Hayley Mills, Dudley Sutton and Tony Britton.
+The screenplay was adapted by playwright Anthony Shaffer, based on the 1965 novel Forbush and the Penguins by Graham Billing.

 Plot

-A brilliant biology student, Richard Forbush (John Hurt), is sent to Antarctica for six months to study a penguin colony.
-At first he does it mostly to impress a girl he is chasing, Tara (Hayley Mills).
+A brilliant biology student, Richard Forbush, is sent to Antarctica for six months to study a penguin colony.
+At first he does it mostly to impress a girl he is chasing, Tara.
 He stays in Shackleton's Hut with his only links to the outside world being a two-way radio to contact the navy who occasionally visit to deliver supplies and take his letters and tape recordings to Tara.

 He is challenged mentally by skuas preying on the penguins' eggs and chicks and he builds a catapult to try to fight them although he is meant to observe and not interfere with nature.
 He is reminded of this by his failure to get rid of the skuas.

 By the end of his expedition, Forbush is a changed man with a totally new outlook on life.